PierreQuentel/TedPy/README.md

 # TedPy

-Text editor for Python programs
+Text editor for HTML, Python and Javascript

 ## Supports